WMD-group/kgrid/README.md

 Requirements
 ------------

-* Developed with Python 2.7; not tested with other versions
+* Developed with Python 2.7 and Python 3.6
 * [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase) (ASE)
 * [Numpy](www.numpy.org) (Also a requirement for ASE.)